-The goal of this project is to examine the equal displacement approximation and, if necessary, develop simple, reliable adjustment factors that can modify the elastic displacement predictions to better match the “real” inelastic displacement response.
-These design recommendations will allow engineers to better predict seismic demands, resulting in safer, more reliable bridges.
+Research is needed to examine the equal displacement approximation and, if necessary, develop simple, reliable adjustment factors that can modify the elastic displacement predictions to better match the “real” inelastic displacement response.
+The research outcome should provide the basis for design recommendations to better predict seismic demands resulting in safer and more reliable bridges.

 The objective of the research is to develop robust yet simple procedures for calculation of inelastic displacement demands in bridges subject to earthquake demands.